The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 An administrator can be appointed either out of court or with a court order.
 Out of court, an administrator can be appointed by the company, the directors or the holder of a qualifying floating charge.

 Liquidation brings the existence of the company to an end.
-On completion of the winding up the company is dissolved.
+On completion of the winding up, the company is dissolved.
 Liquidation can be voluntary or compulsory (defined below).

 In either case the liquidator becomes the beneficial owner of the company’s assets and is responsible for the payment of all corporation tax liabilities arising after the commencement of winding up.
-A liquidator is appointed to sell all the assets, pay all the
+A liquidator is appointed to sell all the assets, pay all the debts and return any surplus capital to the shareholders of a company in liquidation.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.